Azure/bicep-types-az/generated/network/microsoft.network/2021-05-01-preview/types.md

 ## QueryRequestOptions
 ### Properties
-* **skipToken**: string (WriteOnly): When present, the value can be passed to a subsequent query call (together with the same query and scopes used in the current request) to retrieve the next page of data.
+* **skipToken**: string: When present, the value can be passed to a subsequent query call (together with the same query and scopes used in the current request) to retrieve the next page of data.

 ## QueryRequestOptions
 ### Properties
-* **skipToken**: string (WriteOnly): When present, the value can be passed to a subsequent query call (together with the same query and scopes used in the current request) to retrieve the next page of data.
+* **skipToken**: string: When present, the value can be passed to a subsequent query call (together with the same query and scopes used in the current request) to retrieve the next page of data.

 ## QueryRequestOptions
 ### Properties
-* **skipToken**: string (WriteOnly): When present, the value can be passed to a subsequent query call (together with the same query and scopes used in the current request) to retrieve the next page of data.
+* **skipToken**: string: When present, the value can be passed to a subsequent query call (together with the same query and scopes used in the current request) to retrieve the next page of data.

 ## ResourceTags
 ### Properties